 Watch the Test Day video.
-You’re at the halfway point, so take a little time to think about the actual day when you’re going to take the MCAT, both practical considerations and study considerations.
-You’ve come a long way, and you’ve still got a ways to go, but now that you’ve set up good habits in your first 6 weeks, studying and practicing will be less of a struggle and time will move more quickly for your second 6 weeks.
+You’re at the halfway point, so take a little time to think about the actual day when you’re going to take the MCAT: both practical considerations and study considerations.
+You’ve come a long way, and you’ve still got a ways to go, but now that you’ve set up good habits in your first six weeks, studying and practicing will be less of a struggle and time will move more quickly for your second six weeks.

-- Take 120 Questions from the AAMC question packs as described in weeks 2 and 3.
+Complete 120 questions from the AAMC Question Packs as described in weeks 2 and 3.

-- Take 25 Questions from the AAMC section bank as described in week 5.
+Complete 25 questions from the AAMC Section Bank as described in week 5.